URSA MAJOR CONTINUED »

 Mizar and Alcor

 Second in line along the tail of the Great Bear is the wide double star Zeta Ursae Majoris.
 The two members of the double, visible separately with keen eyesight, are called Mizar and Alcor.
 They were depicted as a horse and its rider on a diagram of the north polar region of the sky in the 1524 book Cosmographicus Liber by Peter Apian (aka Petrus Apianus), apparently following a popular German tradition.
 The name Mizar is a corruption of the Arabic al-marāqq, the same origin as the name Merak.
-Its companion, Alcor, gets its name from a corruption of the Arabic al-jaun, meaning ‘the black horse or bull’.
+Its companion, Alcor, gets its name from a corruption of the Arabic al-jaun (also transliterated as al-jawn), meaning the black horse or camel.
 This is the same origin as the name Alioth which is applied to the next star along the tail, Epsilon Ursae Majoris.
 The name Alcor made its first appearance in Apian’s book of 1524, and reappeared with the spelling Alkor on the magnificent coloured planisphere in his Astronomicum Caesareum six years later.

 The name the Arabs used for Alcor was al-suhā, meaning the overlooked or neglected one.
 (Ptolemy certainly overlooked it, as he did not include it in the Almagest.)
 The 10th-century Arabic astronomer al-ūfī noted that this star was used by people to test their eyesight.
 He quoted an Arabic saying: ‘I showed him al-suhā and he showed me the Moon’, as a comparison between people with good and bad eyesight.
 Ophthalmologist George M. Bohigian has concluded that the ability to divide Mizar and Alcor is comparable to the standard Snellen test for 20/20 vision.
 Bode gave both Suha and Alcor as names for this star on his chart of Ursa Major.